 Textures is an Audio Effect Rack housing several Resonators devices, along with Reverb, Grain Delays and a Saturator to easily create harmonic and colorful reverbs.
 Send ANY audio signal through Textures to get a very responsive, harmonic and warm space in your mix.

-To start using Textures, place the unzipped Textures Presets folder somewhere in your User Library, or in one of your custom folders in Live’s Browser.
+To start using Textures, unpack the .alp file somewhere in your User Library, or in one of your custom folders in Live’s Browser.
 Then, depending on the type of scale (minor/major) and chord you’d like to use, drag one of the presets from the Browser onto a Return channel.
 Afterwards, use the Send knobs on any of the existing channels to feed audio into Textures.

 Using Textures on an individial Audio / MIDI / Group channel is also an option, but note that there is no Dry / Wet control.